PantomInach/payback/README.md

 A -- 1 --> D;
 B -- 1 --> D;
 ```
-The graph from this representation will just be converted to a graph from #via-vertex-weights.
+The graph from this representation will just be converted to a graph from [Via Vertex Weights](#via-vertex-weights).

 #### From Vec<((String, String), i64)>
 ```rust